Become a warden

 Wardens should consult their chief warden, who is responsible for ordering the appropriate equipment and helmets.

-Chief wardens should contact the emergency management team to request these items on behalf of themselves and their wardens.
+Chief wardens can contact Health and Safety Assist to request these items on behalf of themselves and their wardens.
 Items issued by the emergency management team are free to authorised wardens.
 All equipment remains the property of the University and must be returned if you leave your position as a warden.

 Wardens are responsible for enacting emergency procedures.